mauroservienti/milestone.github.io/_posts/2019-02-20-viewmodel-composition-maze.md

 ## Conclusions

 At a first look it seems that ViewModel Composition needs to be manually and carefully crafted to solve every single scenario by using a dedicated solution.
 As we've seen we can reconduct all the composition scenarios to 2 main patterns: Single Item and Lists Composition.
 In this post we had a first look at the mechanics of Single Item Composition.
-Next one will dive into the Lists Composition scenarios.
+Next one will dive into Lists Composition scenarios.
 Say tuned.